All About Japanese JLPT 2026 Exam

 Your priority should be to build your vocabulary.
 If you have already mastered Hiragana and Katakana, your next step should be to study Kanji.
 Over time, you can increase the number of Kanji you know.

-You will improve your reading skills, grammar, and listening comprehension as you advance.
+You will improve your reading, grammar, and listening comprehension as you progress.
 The combination of these skills will make you sound more natural.

 The official website offers sample papers with answers, reference books, and supporting study materials.